Fenway Sports Group: Fenway Park

 Fenway Park is a baseball park near Kenmore Square in Boston, Massachusetts.
-Located at 4 Jersey Street, it has served as the home ballpark of the Boston Red Sox baseball club since it opened in 1912, and is the oldest Major League Baseball stadium currently in use.
+Located at 4 Jersey Street, it has served as the home ballpark of the Boston Red Sox baseball club since it opened in 1912 and is the oldest Major League Baseball stadium currently in use.
 It is, along with Chicago's Wrigley Field, one of the pair of the original "jewel box" standard ballparks that are still in use.
 Considered to be one of the best-known sports venues in the U.S., Fenway Park became the oldest venue used by a professional sports team in the United States in 1999 when the Detroit Tigers moved out of Tiger Stadium which opened the same day as Fenway Park.

 Fenway South

 Fenway South is the spring training base of the Boston Red Sox in Fort Myers, Florida.
 The purpose-built training and player development complex is used year-round by the Red Sox and its minor league farm teams—Worcester Red Sox, Portland Sea Dogs, Greenville Drive, and Salem Red Sox—and includes an 11,000-seat stadium and an additional six baseball fields together with training and medical facilities.
-As the spring training home of Red Sox, it replaced nearby City of Palms Park.
-The stadium within Fenway South is called JetBlue Park, through sponsorship by JetBlue Airways, which has maintained major operations at Boston's Logan International Airport since 2004.
+As the spring training home of Red Sox, it replaced the nearby City of Palms Park.
+The stadium within Fenway South is called JetBlue Park, through sponsorship by JetBlue, which has maintained major operations at Boston's Logan International Airport since 2004.